-These sections relate to biological material deposited under Rule 31.
-See the notice from the EPO dated 7 July 2010 concerning inventions which involve the use of or concern biological material (OJ EPO 2010, 498).
+These sections relate solely to biological material deposited under Rule 31.
+See the notice from the EPO dated 7 July 2010 concerning inventions which involve the use of or concern biological material (OJ EPO 2010, 498) and "Biotechnology applications" in the applicants' guide.